elastisys/terms/terms-of-service.md

 ## A4.10 IT Systems Outside the Scope of this Privacy Policy

 As part of our Service, Authorized Users may choose to communicate with Elastisys over a shared Slack channel.
-Within the scope of that communication, the [Slack Privacy Policy](https://slack.com/trust/privacy/privacy-policy) applies.
+Within the scope of that communication, the Slack Privacy Policy applies, which is located at <https://slack.com/trust/privacy/privacy-policy>.

 Elastisys uses a self-hosted Yopass instance to secure share secrets.
 IP addresses are only processed as much as technically required.
 We do not retain personal data in Yopass.
-We advise customers to access Yopass from their corporate network, so their IP addresses do not constitude personal data.
+We advise customers to access Yopass from their corporate network, so their IP addresses do not constitute personal data.

-# Appendix 5 Supported Service Specification [Supported Services only]
+# Appendix 5 Self-managed Service Specification [Self-managed Services only]

-This Appendix applies only to Supported Services.
+This Appendix applies only to Self-managed Services.

 ## A5.1 Service specification